rossetti/RossettiArenaBook/docs/03-Chapter3.md

 With tally data it is natural to compute the sample average as a measure of the central tendency of the data.
-Assume that you can observe $n$ customers entering and existing the queue, then the average waiting time across the $n$ customers is given by:
+Assume that you can observe $n$ customers entering and exiting the queue, then the average waiting time across the $n$ customers is given by:

 $$\bar{W}(n) = \frac{1}{n}\sum_{i=1}^{n}W_{i}$$